-As the name suggest these guys are big on brunch and they do it very, very well.
+As the name suggests The Brunch & Cockatil Club are big on brunch and they do it very, very well.
 But there’s so much more to them than meets the eye.
 They happen to serve one of the best and most unique afternoon tea set ups you’ll see.
-Visit http://brunchclubliverpool.com/ for more information.

 Lock and Key

 Lock and Key is stylish and cosy, with a brilliant cocktail menu.
 It’s the perfect spot for an intimate drink, with table service offered from friendly staff.
 If it’s a bite to eat you’re after, the restaurant offers a locally sourced brunch menu and neopolitan pizza and pasta evening menu.

 Sapporo Teppanyaki is a stylish Japanese restaurants where the chefs cook your dishes right in front of you.
 If you’ve never experienced this type of dining then Sapporo is a great way to break that duct.
 The food is alway impeccable and an entertaining evening is guaranteed.

 The Mayflower is a tasteful Chinese restaurant offering dishes from all major regions of China, such as Peking, Guangzhou and Szechuan.
 The restaurant has an aquarium and stylish, traditional Chinese decor, and is perfect for any occasion.
 Book a private suite for your personal functions, or one of 5 karaoke rooms to entertain your guests.